 Instructions

 - Preheat oven to 425f and set rack to the second highest level.
 Cut off the very end of the mushroom stems and discard.
 Remove the good part of the stem and mince.
-Save ¾ cup of minced stems.
-Use the remaining for another purpose.
+Save 3/4 cup of minced stems.
+Use the remaining for another purpose or discard.

-- Saute the garlic in the olive oil over medium-low heat until golden.
-Add in the red pepper flakes and cook for 30 seconds.
-Next, turn heat to medium, add in the ¾ cup of minced mushroom stems, and cook for 5 minutes.
+- Heat a pan to medium-low with the olive oil and add the garlic.
+Saute the garlic until golden, then add the red pepper flakes and cook for 30 seconds.
+Next, turn the heat to medium, add the minced mushroom stems, and cook for 5 minutes.

 - Next, add in the wine and cook for 2 minutes to reduce slightly.